LeviStrange/instagram-nukeit-python/README.md

 # Instagram Nuke It - Python

-A simple script to untag and unlike a users Instagram photos.
+A simple script to untag, unlike and unsave your Instagram photos.

 ## Getting Started